shawnbot/hashable/README.md

   })
   .enable();

-// you can update the hash programmatically: hash.update({path: "path/to/foo", bar: "hi"});
+// you can set the hash programmatically: hash.set({path: "path/to/foo", bar: "hi"});
-// this doesn't update the hash automatically, but this will: hash.write();
 // location.hash should now equal:
 // "path/to/foo?bar=hi"
-// and you should see a console.log():
-// "hash data: {path: 'path/to/foo', bar: 'hi'}"

 // you can disable and re-enable hashchange event listening: hash.disable();